 Eligibility: National Guard Service member on State active duty.

 Hunting and Fishing Licenses:

-100% Disabled Veterans: In order to be determined to be eligible for a 100% Permanent Disability Fishing/Combination License, applicants are required to present the original document of the final decision(s), from the Department of Veteran Affairs for a fishing license.
+Free Hunting and Fishing Licenses for 100% Disabled Veterans: In order to be determined to be eligible for a 100% Permanent Disability Fishing/Combination License, applicants are required to present the original document of the final decision(s), from the Department of Veteran Affairs for a fishing license.
 For a hunting license, the applicant MUST also provide a previous Rhode Island hunting license, a hunter safety card, or an honorable discharge (DD-214).
 This license, once issued is permanent.

 100% Disabled Veteran State Parks Pass: No fee shall be charged to any Veteran with a disability regardless of age, or to automobiles transporting a non-driver with a disability at any recreational facility owned by the state, however, proper identification is presented as prescribed by the Department of Environmental Management.
-For the purpose of this section "person with a disability shall mean an individual who has a physical or mental impairment and is receiving: [A] Social Security disability (SSDI), [B] Supplemental Security Income benefits (SSI) or Veterans benefits and who shall be determined under applicable federal law by the Federal Department of Veteran's Affairs to be 100% disabled through a service connected injury."Fees" shall include all fees for parking, admittance, or other user-fees for playing golf.
+For the purpose of this section "person with a disability shall mean an individual who has a physical or mental impairment and is receiving: [A] Social Security disability (SSDI), [B] Supplemental Security Income benefits (SSI) or Veterans benefits and who shall be determined under applicable federal law by the Federal Department of Veteran's Affairs to be 100% disabled through a service connected injury.
+"Fees" shall include all fees for parking, admittance, or other user-fees for playing golf.
 The term "fees" shall not include licensing fees; camping fees, picnic table fees or specialized facility use fees, including, but not limited to fees for the use of equestrian areas, performing art centers, game fields and mule shed.

-Effective April 1, 2014, Disability passes are issued at the following location only:
+Disability passes are issued at the following location only:

 Rhode Island State Parks Headquarters